 To ensure that your child is accustomed to brushing his or her teeth on a daily basis, it may be advisable to work with an occupational therapist or another licensed professional to help teach the child proper oral hygiene.
 There are a number of techniques that parents can use in these cases, such as making a game out of counting teeth, or using electric/vibrating toothbrushes to help the child get used to the feel and sensation of dental instruments.

 It may also be beneficial to schedule brief visits at first to ensure the child gets used to the dentist and staff.
 Ideally, these visits will be positive and will help the child grow accustomed to the office, dentist, staff, and equipment.
-In addition to putting the child at ease, these visits can also help you spot if there will be any possible problems in the future.
+Dr. Jill Lasky is a principal of Lasky Pediatric Dental Group, which prides itself on being a fear free zone.
+She suggests asking “if the staff is willing to give your child a mouth mirror, gloves, mask, or something that they can play with at home that prepares the child for the first visit.”
+In addition to putting the child at ease, these visits, also known as play dates, can also help you spot if there will be any possible problems in the future.

 Due to the various stimuli in a dental office, such as smells, sounds, tastes, and lights, your child might become overwhelmed.
 Being aware of your child’s sensitivities will help you decide which coping strategy will work best.
 Whenever possible, it would be preferable to share these strategies with the dentist’s office beforehand.
 Working in tandem with the staff can be crucial to having a successful visit.

 In terms of movement, some children do not like the sensation of being moved backward, so it might make sense to have the hygienist recline the chair before the child climbs into it4.
 Additionally, using a bean bag chair placed in the dentist’s chair may help give the child some comfort.
 In these cases, it would be wise to consult your child’s teacher or occupational therapist about possible approaches.